MakerXStudio/express-msal/README.md

 ### Auth configuration security

-We recommend you `Web` platform auth configuration in Azure and use `ConfidentialClientApplication` (which requires a client secret).
+We recommend you use the `Web` platform auth configuration in Azure and use `ConfidentialClientApplication` (which requires a client secret).
 Using this auth configuration which requires a client secret prevents your auth client ID being used outside of your controlled server-side application.

 ### Session security